hphilpotts/recipesme-react-spa/README.md

 Fixed issue where scroll position persists through `react-router-dom` navigation (meaning user is often placed half-way down or at the bottom of a new page when navigating).
 Simply a case of finding the right _Stack Overflow_ thread and copy-pasting the best solution!

 Removed inline styles used in `AddRecipeForm`, `UpdateRecipeForm` and `RecipeDetail` in order to prevent micro re-renders.

+24/05/23:

+Fixed bug where footer highlight still not updating properly on manual browser bar navigation (getting stuck on "BACK" and not reverting to "RECIPES").

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.